codatio/codat-docs/docs/lending/guides/general-loan-writeback.md

 </Tabs>

 In response, you will receive account creation details which you can display to your customer.
-Similarly, store the `id` and use it in future transactions.
+Just as you did with the `accountId`, store the `id` and use it as `lenderBankAccountId` in future transactions.

 ### Supplier

-In order to create a spend money transaction, Codat requires suppler details that represent you, the lender, in your SMB's accounting system.
+In order to create a *spend money* transaction, Codat requires you, the lender, to be represented as a [supplier](./terms/supplier) in your SMB's accounting system.

 Let your customer check if your record already exists in their accounts.
 Use our [List suppliers](/lending-api#/operations/list-accounting-suppliers) endpoint to fetch the list of existing suppliers.